syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Side-Pane-Content.md

 ---

-# Setting Sliding Panel Content in Xamarin Navigation Drawer (SfNavigationDrawer)
+# Setting Sliding Panel Content in Xamarin Navigation Drawer

 The drawer pane content is viewable only if drawer is in open state.
 Its content can be set as